pointybeard-archives/frontend_authentication/README.txt

 You can customise the email on the preferences page

 - It is recommended that you use the "Unique Input" field for the username.
 This can be found at http://beta.overture21.com/forum/comments.php?DiscussionID=269

+- Setting this extension to use Sessions instead of Cookies (found in the system preferences) will mean the user is logged out as soon as the browser is closed.